 More information is available at https://www.ncbi.nlm.nih.gov/books/NBK1151/

-The SALSA MLPA Probemix P067 PTCH1 contains 33 MLPA probes with amplification products between 142 and 454 nt.
-This P067 probemix contains probes for 23 out of 25 exons of the PTCH1 gene, no probes are included for exons 1 and 9.
-In addition, ten reference probes are included in this probemix, detecting ten different autosomal chromosomal locations.
-Complete probe sequences and the identity of the genes detected by the reference probes is available online (www.mlpa.com).
+gene, one probe for each exon with the exception of exons 1 and 9.
+In addition, ten reference probes are included that detect autosomal chromosomal locations.
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com

-This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity Fragments (Q-fragments), two DNA Denaturation Fragments (D-fragments), one benchmark fragment, one chromosome X and one chromosome Y-specific fragment (see table in the product description).
-More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mlpa.com.
+This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
+More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mrcholland.com